Volvo C30: Volvo SCC (2001)

-The vehicle was unveiled at the 2001 Detroit Auto Show, and later in Seville International Airport in southern Spain in Autumn.
-Production model of C30 was planned in 2002.
+The SCC was first unveiled at the 2001 Detroit Auto Show, then in autumn 2001 at the Seville International Airport in southern Spain.
+Research to adapt its safety features for production began in 2002, and it led to development of the C30 which began in 2003.

 2006 SEMA concepts (2006)

 The Evolve C30 show car has a twin turbo engine, all wheel drive, suspension from Evolve's 2004 S40 concept from the 2004 SEMA show, and 4-piston brake calipers.

 The C30, by IPD, includes a supercharged 5-cylinder engine with belt-driven supercharger with 6 psi of boost, a nitrous tank, gull wing doors, and Alcantara seats, Alpine and Apple audio system.

 The HEICO HS3 THOR is designed for outdoor enthusiasts, built by Heico Sportiv.
 It includes a 2.5L turbo engine (B5254T) rated at 300 PS and 420 Nm, Haldex AWD, Heico Volution V 8x18-in sport-alloy wheels with Toyo tires, and 4-caliper disk brakes with 320 mm front rotors.

 The vehicles were unveiled at the 2006 SEMA Show.